kajuburfi/myisa/ARCH.md

 | `1011` | `beq r1` | Sets `pc = r1` if `flg.eq == 1` |
 | `1100` | `bgt r1` | Sets `pc = r1` if `flg.gt == 1` |

+Clearly, this is not a very involved ISA, but it is enough to implement basically anything a modern computer can(with a lot more effort).
+It is mostly a PoC, and sort of an exercise for me.
+Some examples here are the [Fibonacci series](./tests/fibo.asm) and the [Factorial function](./tests/fact.asm).